mysensors/MySensors/.mystools/README.md

 #####git config keys

-* mysensors.toolsdir = .tools (defined as a repo-relative path - location agnostic)
+* mysensors.toolsdir = .mystools (defined as a repo-relative path - location agnostic)
 * mysensors.bootstrap-cksum = \<git sha of bootstrap-dev.sh used to detect an outdated environment>

 #####git aliases